 If you aren’t having any luck in adjusting any of the preset FX to your liking, and you already own, or can borrow a particular pedal that you’re looking to emulate, you can always use the Neural Capture to model it, too.

 Other Amp Modeler/FX Units to Consider

 The Neural DSP Quad Cortex is one of the newest units of its kind on the market – there are still, of course alternatives to consider if the QC isn’t quite what you’re looking for:

-Kemper’s Profiler amp head is one of the originals, and still one of the best when it comes to amp profiling.
+Kemper’s Profiler Amp Head is one of the originals (along with the Axe FX), and still one of the best when it comes to amp profiling.
 It’s renowned for its incredible sound quality, huge variety of presets, and seemingly endless parameter modification abilities.